lightning/bolts/00-introduction.md

 * *Channel*:
-   * A fast, off-chain method of mutual exchange between two *peers*.
+   * A fast, off-chain method of mutual exchange between 2 *peers*.
    To move funds, peers exchange signatures for an updated *commitment transaction*.